KonaloboStudio/Base-of-Classic-Skype/README.md

 Replaced sounds (can be installed by repacking asar file in modern versions)

 ## Web Wrappers
-Contains various Web Wrapper clients (based on the old Skype For Lunux, which had an old design).
+Contains various Web Wrapper clients (based on the old Skype For Linux, which had an old design).

 Most of these clients are not working as of March 2025